Jay0Hx/alien_v2/README.md

 <h1 align="center">Features </a></h1>

+***'Settings' Menu:***
+This menu is mainly used from a development standpoint, i use it to hide certain features that are either un-tested, glitchy or not working.
+This menu also includes the ability to disable certain features that you might not use or want to see.
+For example, if you don't have any use for the 'Drivers' menu, you are able to hide it using the relevant option in the settings menu.

 ***'Flash Maps' Menu:***
 In this section you will find a list of pre-made maps for both speed and drivetrain, these maps have been tested using F1 style cars and are known to be as close to perfect as I can make.
 The auto-pilot feature will work with these flash maps meaning if you want to quickly catch up in a race, enable your desired flash map then enable auto-pilot.
 Gearbox maps override any current data you have on your manual gearbox tune.